meeziest/mobile-sdk-flutter/README.md

 ## Features

-List the key features and functionalities of your project:
+List the key features and functionalities:

 - Feature 1: [Send messages]